Porcelain and the Ceramics of China

 The secret of porcelain was kept from foreigners by only allowing trade in the precious cargo at Guangzhou (then known as Canton) far away from where the craftsmen made it.
 All the millions of items were carried south by boat along the Gan River, Jiangxi and then by foot over the mountains down to the Pearl River and then finally by river boat to the port of Guangzhou.
 Once the secret of porcelain was discovered, European manufacturers were able to make it from kaolin deposits elsewhere in the world, for example at St. Austell in Cornwall ➚.

 From Ming into Qing times the range of colors increased and the majority of production was geared to export - increasingly to Europe.
 Famille Rose porcelain ➚ was made - the palette of colors was enhanced with colloidal gold to give a soft rose color in the late Ming dynasty.
 In the Qing Five color 五彩 wǔ cǎi palette of colors came into prominence to be followed by the greenish Famille Verte palette.
 Designs reflected European tastes, often specifically commissioned, rather than using traditional Chinese motifs.
-China was produced with European scenes with European people and wildlife in the landscapes.
+Porcelain was produced with european scenes, european people and wildlife in the landscapes.
 Although technically the porcelain became progressively more refined and better made, the creativity of shapes and motifs was in decline.
 This was partly due to the imposition of central control over production from Beijing which stifled individual creativity.
 Pieces became larger and garishly colored and over-ornamented.

 As well as fine, smooth porcelain, China has continued to produce unglazed earthenware vessels.
 Centered around places such as Yixing, Jiangsu where high quality clay is found, potteries developed their individual characteristics particular the famous their red and purple teapots ➚ which are said to enhance the flavor of the tea (they have a fairly rough surface that absorbs some of the flavor).
 These have been made since the Song dynasty and became very popular in Japan where they are known as 'temmoku ➚'